AdamBorel/ELK_Stack_Deployment_In_Microsoft_Azure/README.md

 ## Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA.
+(Damn Vulnerable Web Application)

 Load balancing ensures that the application will be highly accessible, in addition to restricting access to the network.

 - Load balancers protect the availability of services by ensuring network traffic is distributed effectively.
 If one DVWA VM goes down the other two will pick up the slack.
-- A Jump Box is advantageous due to it's function as a gateway to private servers and services behind a Jump Box adds another level of security.
+- A Jump Box is advantageous due to it's function as a gateway to private servers and services behind a Jump Box it also adds another level of security.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.